 Skip this step if you have a floating drum.

-As you can see here, the bearings are usually tapered roller bearings, not ball bearings.
+As you can see in the above figures, the bearings are usually tapered roller bearings, not ball bearings.

 If the grease has sparkly silver particles in it, or if the rollers are pitted or chipped, you must replace the bearings.
 If the outer bearings are damaged, the inner bearings probably are, too.